 (Emeralds are the most valuable coloured gemstone)

 Emeralds from different origins tend to have subtly different characteristics and the most highly regarded Colombian stones often contain a hint of blue or yellow.
 In terms of clarity, most coloured gemstones are not as ‘clear’ as diamonds.
 The fewer and the smaller the number of inclusions within a stone, the greater its value.
+Emerald inclusions are often described as looking mossy or garden-like”jardin”.
 The position of the inclusions within the stone can also have an effect on the types of setting that can be employed and also how visible they will be once the stone is mounted.
-When inclusions within an emerald form into attractive patterns they are referred to as an emerald’s ‘jardin’ and can actually add significantly to its value.
 Rubies have enjoyed a good deal of interest throughout the centuries and much has been made of the blood red appearance in much ancient philosophy and mythology.
 They also earned a religious significance and the Hindus for example referred to the stone as the “king of the gemstones” and the “sun new risen” that “paints the whole house with crimson.”
 The famous ‘pigeon blood’ rubies of Burma command the highest prices but they are also produced in many other parts of South East Asia and East Africa.

 (Rubies and diamonds set into a colourful necklace)